Last Updated:

 2.3 The Touch Interface and Usability

-3. Technical Architecture: The 3-Way Revolution
+3. Technical Architecture: The Three-Way Revolution

 3.1 Breaking the Full-Range Compromise